owncloud/QA/tools/hetzner-deploy/README.md

 * Have access to a project at https://console.hetzner.cloud (invitation accepted)
 * Have a hcloud API token for the project project.
+* Have a cloudflare API token.
+You need an account at cloudflare - My Profile -> Api Token Generate -> DNS -> include owncloud.works
 * Have your public ssh key uploaded into the project.
 Below use the name of your ssh-key instead of `jw@owncloud.com`
 * Run from your local Ubuntu machine: